 A meta-analysis (a review of lots of other research) found that music can help to alleviate pain in a medical setting.
 With a recommendation for medical staff to use music as a complementary approach to alleviate pain (Lee, 2016).

-A meta-analysis piece of research demonstrated that any type of music genre had a positive effect on increasing Immunoglobulin A (An antibody).
+Further meta-analysis research demonstrated that any type of music genre had a positive effect on increasing Immunoglobulin A (An antibody).
 In other words, our immunity increases when listening to music.
 (Fancourt, D., Ockelford, A., Belai, A., 2014)

 Performance and Productivity